OmnisStudio/Omnis-JSActivity/README.md

 # Omnis-JSActivity
 Library to show how to use the JS Activity component which can be displayed for lengthy operations on the Omnis Server.
+The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Activity' in the list.

 Requires Omnis Studio 8.1.2 or above.